 \subparagraph{Regime of subcritical Hopf bifurcations ($a>a_\text{GH}$).} The subcritical Hopf curve (\sdHB\ in Fig.~\ref{fig:alpham0_1pi_beta0_25pi_stabbif}(a)) produces unstable (libration) limit cycles, which may undergo a saddle-node-of limit cycles (SNLC) bifurcation (\sdSNLC) before they die in a homoclinic bifurcation (\sdHC).
 The homoclinic bifurcation curve, which originates in the point BT$_1$ (\sdBT), was found via numerical continuation using MatCont~\cite{Dhooge2008}.
 Below the GH point (\sdGH), there are two branches of SNLC bifurcations which meet in a cusp of SNLCs (CPC, \sdCPC).
 Thus, between the GH and the CPC points, limit cycles produced in the Hopf bifurcation (\sdHB) undergo \textit{two} SNLC bifurcations before dying in the homoclinic bifurcation (\sdHC).
 One of the SNLC branches (\sdSNLC) meets the homoclinic bifurcation curve (\sdHC) in a point which we call SLH (\sdSLH).

 \subparagraph{Regime of supercritical Hopf bifurcations ($a<a_\text{GH}$).}

-The supercritical Hopf bifurcations (\sdHB\ in Fig.~\ref{fig:alpham0_1pi_beta0_25pi_stabbif}(a)) below the GH (\sdGH) produce stable (libration) limit cycles (\lbllibration) which can only exist on the same side of the supercritical Hopf curve as the unstable spirals, i.e., in the \sdLCRL\ between the HB curve (\sdHB) and the HC curve (\sdHC) that destroys the limit cycles.
-However, the stable limit cycle can be destroyed / destabilized before reaching the HC bifurcation (\sdHC) in an intriguing bifurcation scenario, which we now explain.
-Thereby, we let $a=-1.9425$ and follow the \dIndicLine\ in the diagram Fig.~\ref{fig:alpham0_1pi_beta0_25pi_stabbif}(a)) while varying $\omega$, and we also show example trajectories for chosen values of $\omega$ in Fig.~\ref{fig:alpham0_1pi_beta0_25pi_phsprt}.
+The supercritical Hopf bifurcations (\sdHB\ in Fig.~\ref{fig:alpham0_1pi_beta0_25pi_stabbif}(a)) below the GH (\sdGH) produce stable (libration) limit cycles (\lbllibration) which can only exist on the same side of the supercritical Hopf curve as the unstable spirals, i.e., in the \sdLCRL\ between the HB curve (blue) and the HC curve (purple) that destroys the limit cycles.
+However, the stable limit cycle can be destroyed / destabilized before reaching the HC bifurcation (\sdHC) in an intriguing bifurcation scenario.
+We let $a=-1.9425$ and follow the \dIndicLine\ in the diagram Fig.~\ref{fig:alpham0_1pi_beta0_25pi_stabbif}(a)) while varying $\omega$ and show example trajectories for chosen values of $\omega$ in Fig.~\ref{fig:alpham0_1pi_beta0_25pi_phsprt}.